Ollie-Pearce/rustmc/README.md

 1. RustMC works as expected for the various examples given in the paper (Figures 1, 5, 6, 9, and 10).

-2. Experiment 1 (Table 1) is reproducable
+2. Experiment 1 (Table 1) is reproducible

-3. Experiment 2 (Figures 7 and 8) are reproducable
+3. Experiment 2 (Figures 7 and 8) are reproducible

 We aim for all badges: Available (via our zenodo link), Functional (see points 1-3 above), Reusable (code is documented and we provide documentation for adding new benchmarks).

+The source code of our tool and our datasets are included in the docker image and public repository.
+It includes

+- The source code our adaptation of GenMC (Mixer)
+- The source code of the Rust tool chain with selected inlined functions
+- The dataset for Experiment 1 (`experiment1_loom/loom-tests-ported/`)
+- The dataset for Experiment 2 (`experiment2_crates/verify_test_benchmarks/`)
+- Use cases from paper (`paper_use_cases/`)

 ---